 TWP: We’ve heard the term box breathing as a way to help cope with anxiety, could you talk us through it?

 SK: Box breathing is basically breathing in a square.
 Breath in for the count of four, hold it for the count of four and then breathe out for four.
 And then you start all over again.
 That’s basically what box breathing is.

-TWP: So you don’t hold the breath out for four?
+TWP: So you don’t hold at the end of the exhale for four?
 Because that can be quite anxiety inducing, right?
 People would feel like they needed to catch their breath.

 SK: Absolutely.
-So no, you don’t hold the exhale..
+So no, you don’t hold at the end of the exhale.
 And the idea of the breathing is that the brain, as clever as it is, can be fooled into thinking all is well.
 So if you breathe slowly, the heart will then slow down and therefore you will feel calmer.
 If you can do that maybe four/five times really slowly and very deliberately breathing, you can use it in any situation.
 Even if you are in a meeting and feel quite anxious or ahead of a presentation, it’s good for calming you.

-TWP: That sounds like a good one to do on the tube having to commute and it’s really busy.
+TWP: That sounds like a good exercise to do on the train or a bus, if you're anxious on a commute and it’s really busy around you.